 If you need help avoiding a deposit for your electricity provider our support team can help you navigate the various plans available.

-If you are unsure what the best option is, contact our support team we'll point you in the right direction.
+If you are unsure what the best option is, contact our support team and we'll point you in the right direction.
 In most cases, we can eliminate or reduce your electricity deposit by finding plans that better fit your energy profile.

 If you have a credit score of 600 or higher you will most likely not be asked to pay for an electricity deposit.

-Even if you have a good credit score and wouldn’t normally have to pay a deposit for electricity you may be asked for a deposit to turn on your power the same day or the next day.
+Even if you have a good credit score and wouldn’t normally have to pay a deposit for electricity, you may be asked for a deposit to turn on your power the same day or the next day.

-This is different than a traditional electric deposit because it’s a fee that you will not receive credit for on a future bill.
+This is different from a traditional electric deposit because it’s a fee that you will not receive credit for on a future bill.
 Think of it as paying for next-day shipping.
 You are paying for convenience.

 Some companies offer prepaid energy plans that do not require a credit check or at least as strict of a check.

-If you are having trouble finding a plan contact our support team who can walk you through everything you need to get your lights turned on.
+If you are having trouble finding a plan, contact our support team who can walk you through everything you need to get your lights turned on.